canonical/platform-engineering-docs/reference/synapse/troubleshooting/high-memory-usage.md

 ```

-So, we can't check the last time that the user `@banana:ubuntu.com` was online
+We can't determine the last time the user `@banana:ubuntu.com` was online before now.
-before now.
-Assuming the amount of `/sync` requests, that was probably some
+However, based on the number of `/sync` requests, it was likely some time ago.
-time ago and per the amount of rooms joined, once the user is back it has a lot
+Given the large number of joined rooms, once the user comes back online, Synapse
-of events to receive, causing the high memory usage now as per issue [13901](https://github.com/matrix-org/synapse/issues/13901).
+has to send a significant number of events, leading to the current high memory
+usage as per issue [13901](https://github.com/matrix-org/synapse/issues/13901).

 ## Solution